tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 ##### Qustions?
 * How has using the less well powered EAS and AFR GWAS affected the predictive accuracy of the BridgePRS models?
-* How do AFR and EUR results compare?
+* How do AFR and EAS results compare?

 ##### Analyses with smaller EUR GWAS summary statistics
 Edit the config files again to run analyses using the 40k EUR GWAS